What does “onegaishimasu” mean in Japanese?

 Below are the new words used in the example sentence.

-- sumimasen – すみません : a Japanese phrase for ‘excuse me’ or such.
+- sumimasen – すみません : a phrase meaning ‘excuse me’ or such in Japanese.

 - okaikei – お会計 (おかいけい) : a noun meaning ‘bill’ or ‘check’ in Japanese.